renjeffreyy/renjeffreyy.github.io/Angular/Angular.md

 - **template:** instead of having a seperate file four our html tempalte we can rwite in directly within the template preperty. this is more for if you dont have a lot of code to write.
 - **styleUrls** : this is where we put the file path to our styles. this takes in an array and you can add multiple files of css
 - **styles:** this also takes in an array also and you can write your styles in directly as strings
+- **Encapsulation**: Normally Css is applied globaly with Angular, it is not because of view encapsulation.
+Instead of giving your html elements their classes and styles Angular gives it a unique property with all that info so your styles stay withon your component.
+To change this you would set this to none.
+Emulated is default.

 ### How to use Cli to generate component